Oinkognito/wavy/libwavy/ffmpeg/transcoder/README.md

 Flagged samples are zeroed out to mute these audible artifacts.

-Absolutely — tuning the parameters like **high amplitude threshold**, **window size**, and **average change threshold** will directly affect the sensitivity and behavior of your **high-pitch artifact detection**.
-Here's a detailed breakdown of what happens when each is adjusted:

 ## Parameter Behavior Explained

 ### a. **High Amplitude Threshold (`threshold = 0.85f`)**